ametrinedev/ametrine/diagnose.md

 3.)
 Install the iCleaner Pro package.
 After a respring, you should see an icon on your home screen for iCleaner Pro.

 4.)
-Click the `+` icon on the left of your screen, click `Cydia Substrate Addons`.
+Launch the app and click the `+` icon on the left of your screen, click `Cydia Substrate Addons`.

 5.)
 Disable all of the tweaks with a blue ticker.
 DO NOT DISABLE ORANGE OR RED TICKERS.

 6.)
 Re-jailbreak your device without `Safe Mode` (checkra1n) or `Load Tweaks` disabled (unc0ver).

 7.)
-One at a time, re-enable tweaks in iCleaner Pro and respring.
+One at a time , re-enable tweaks in iCleaner Pro and respring.

 8.)
 Repeat this process until you re-enable the conflicting tweak.